ebsouza/GA/README.md

 # **About**

-I developed this Genetic Algorithm template to help students with no familiarity in C++ programming.
-It's easy to read and modify the main methods and structure.
-Currently I'm developing another version, high-performance programming oriented.

-## **Audience**

-Researchers and students that are not familiar with C++ programming, they can adapt this template to solve their own problems.

-## **Prerequisites**

-If you want use this code, you need basic knowledge in computer programming( not a specific language ) and know the main aspects of Genetic Algorithm.
-To increase your knowledge in Genetic Algorithms, I recommend the book "Metaheuristics - From Design To Implementation, El-Ghazali Talbi".
+I'm developing this Genetic Algorithm(GA) template to help professionals and students to start using this metaheuristic.
+Due the operators and algorithms diversity in GA, my intention is do some basic codes to bring forward further implementations.
+To increase your knowledge in Genetic Algorithms, I recommend "Metaheuristics - From Design To Implementation, El-Ghazali Talbi".

+## **Project Status**

+**DEVELOPMENT** | TESTS | CONCLUDED

 # **Genetic Algorithms**